TheDeanLab/navigate/docs/source/contributing.rst

 - We are happy to discuss code refactors for improved clarity and speed.
   However, please do not modify something that is already working without discussing this with the software team in advance.
+- All code that modifies microscope control behavior must be tested on a live system prior to merging into the main branch.

 Coding style
 --------------